dundivet/dundivet.github.io-vue/PORTFOLIO.md

 ## ABOUT ME

 Web technologies lover and Symfony advocator.
 Fullstack web developer, part-time layout and web designer.
 Learning enthusiast, open-minded for change.
-Parent of one.
+Father of one.

 ## GOALS

 Develop great solutions and high-value softwares, Deep Learning and Machine Learning, high scalability softwares.
-Multiplatforms solutions and learning technologies like Flutter, React and more.
+Multiplatforms solutions and learning technologies like Flutter, React and much more.

 ## COMPETENCIES

 - Problem Analysis and Problem Solving
 - Profesional Expertise
 - Learning Agility and Development
-- Adaptability for Changes
+- Adaptability to Changes
 - Interpersonal Skills
 - Teamwork and Team Building
 - Customer Focus